greenelab/deep-review/sections/06_discussion.md

 et al. [@tag:Ehran2009_visualizing] and applied in Simonyan et al.
 [@tag:Simonyan2013_deep], Mordvintsev et al.
 [@tag:Mordvintsev2015_inceptionism], Yosinksi et al.
-[@tag:Yosinksi2015_understanding] and Mahendran and Vedaldi [@tag:Mahendran2016_visualizing].
-Lanchantin et al. [@tag:Lanchantin2016_motif] applied activation maximization to genomic sequence.
-One drawback of this approach is that neural networks often learn highly distributed representations where several neurons cooperatively describe a pattern of interest - thus, visualizing patterns learned by individual neurons may not always be informative.
+[@tag:Yosinksi2015_understanding], and Mahendran and Vedaldi [@tag:Mahendran2016_visualizing].
+Lanchantin et al. [@tag:Lanchantin2016_motif] applied activation maximization to genomic sequence data.
+One drawback of this approach is that neural networks often learn highly distributed representations where several neurons cooperatively describe a pattern of interest.
+Thus, visualizing patterns learned by individual neurons may not always be informative.